Saša Lukić: Torino

 On 29 July 2016, Lukić was signed by Italian club Torino.
 On 17 October, he made his debut in Serie A in a 4–1 win away to Palermo, replacing Mirko Valdifiori.
 Lukić scored his first goal for Torino on 3 May 2019 in the Derby della Mole.
 Lukić followed the movement of the ball very well and in the duel he simply took the ball away from Miralem Pjanić and placed it in the net in a rather routine manner.
-He scored his second goal on 26 May in the last game of the season in a 3–1 win over S.S.
-Lazio.
-At the end of the 2018–19 Serie A, Torino finished in seventh position and thus secured participation in the Europa League qualifiers.
+He scored his second goal on 26 May in the final game of the season in a 3–1 win over Lazio.
+At the end of the 2018–19 Serie A, Torino finished in seventh place and thus secured qualification for the UEFA Europa League qualifiers.

 Levante (loan)

-On 15 August 2017, Lukić was loaned to La Liga side Levante, for one year.
+On 15 August 2017, Lukić was loaned to La Liga club Levante, for the 2017–18 season.